Paul L. Wagner Obituary (1933 - 2021) Kearney Hub

-A memorial service will be held in June 2022 at the family home in Fort Collins.
+A memorial service will be in June 2022 at the family home in Fort Collins.

 Bohlender Funeral Chapel in Fort Collins is in charge of arrangements.